marian-stanciulica/Foodybite/README.md

 # Foodybite

-💡At the core of my vision lies a simple yet powerful way to create a user-friendly app that helps you find the best restaurant near you based on location, radius, and number of stars.
+💡 My vision for this project is centered around a simple yet powerful way to create a user-friendly app that helps you find the best restaurant near you based on location, radius, and number of stars.
 Additionally, users can see details, like opening hours, address, reviews, or photos for each restaurant found and give a review.
 The app allows users to search directly for a restaurant and enables them to give a review right away.

 1. [Motivation](#motivation)
 2. [Installation Guide](#installation-guide)